 When Are You Eligible for Medicare?

-Another concern is that you can't go on Medicare until you turn 65.
-This means you'd need to maintain your own health insurance for at least 10 years after retiring at age 55.
-This can get more expensive as you grow older, however, especially if you don't qualify for a tax credit to offset the premiums.
+Another concern is that you can't go on Medicare until you turn 65, which means you'd need to maintain your own health insurance for at least 10 years after retiring at age 55.
+This can get more expensive as you grow older, especially if you don't qualify for a tax credit to offset the premiums.
 You can estimate how much your premiums will be once you retire, but keep in mind they'll likely change.

 How Much Retirement Income Will You Need at 55?